ivmarkov/rust-esp32-ulp-blink/README.md

-# Rust on the ESP32-S2 RISC-V ULP "Hello, World" app
+# Rust on the ESP32-S2 RISC-V ULP - a "Blinking LED" app

 **Work in progress**